rm3l/service-names-port-numbers/README.md

 and exactly the same structure of the data is returned from the server.
 It is a strongly typed runtime which allows clients to dictate what data is needed.

+* Live Server on Heroku PaaS: https://iana-service-name-port-number.herokuapp.com/graphiql
 * Download IANA Database: https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml

 ## Usage

+### Live Server

+A live running version of the GraphQL API is available on Heroku: https://iana-service-name-port-number.herokuapp.com/graphiql

+Note that this API operates entirely from memory, and auto-updates itself every 12 hours.

+Also, this runs on a free dyno, which means it goes to sleep ater 30 minutes of inactivity.

 ### Using the library